mrunalkiran/Hospital-Datawarehouse/README.md

 	•	Emergency_Services: Indicates whether the hospital provides emergency services.
 	•	Meets_Criteria_for_Birthing_Friendly_Designation: Indicates if the hospital meets birthing-friendly criteria.
 	•	Hospital_Overall_Rating: The overall rating of the hospital based on performance.

+stg_measures

+Stores unique healthcare measures used for quality and payment analysis.
+	•	Measure_ID: A unique identifier for a specific healthcare measure.
+	•	Measure_Name: A descriptive name for the measure.

+stg_complications_facts

+Stores data on hospital complications and deaths.
+	•	Facility_ID: The facility associated with the measure.
+	•	Measure_ID: The specific measure being evaluated.
+	•	Start_Date: The date when data collection started.
+	•	End_Date: The date when data collection ended.
+	•	Score: The performance score for the measure.
+	•	Lower_Estimate: The lower estimate of the measure’s confidence interval.
+	•	Higher_Estimate: The higher estimate of the measure’s confidence interval.
+	•	Denominator: The number of cases considered in the measure.
+	•	Compared_to_National: How the facility’s performance compares to national benchmarks.

+stg_infections_facts

+Stores data on hospital-acquired infections.
+	•	Facility_ID: The hospital associated with the infection measure.
+	•	Measure_ID: The infection type being recorded.
+	•	Start_Date: The date when data collection started.
+	•	End_Date: The date when data collection ended.
+	•	Score: The infection rate or score for the measure.
+	•	Compared_to_National: Indicates if the infection rate is above, below, or the same as the national average

+stg_payments_facts

+Stores hospital payment and cost-related data.
+	•	Facility_ID: The hospital associated with the payment record.
+	•	Measure_ID: The measure representing a cost/payment category.
+	•	Start_Date: The date when the payment data starts.
+	•	End_Date: The date when the payment data ends.
+	•	Payment: The average payment made for procedures.
+	•	Lower_Estimate: The lower bound of the estimated payment range.
+	•	Higher_Estimate: The upper bound of the estimated payment range.
+	•	Denominator: The number of cases considered for this payment measure.
+	•	Payment_Category: The category of the payment (e.g., inpatient, outpatient).